tomasfreire/tomasfreire/README.md

 <br>

 <p align="center">
-  If you want to learn more about me follow me on social media:
+  If you want to learn more about me, follow me on social media:
 </p>

 <p align="center">